Tesco and multi-stakeholder initiatives for responsible sourcing

 Since 2016, we have been part of a joint supplier and retailer network which works to develop our suppliers’ ability to implement a human rights strategy and identifies areas of limited leverage where collaboration is needed.
 FNET currently has three workstreams focused on: risk assessment and mitigation, collaboration in the areas of transport and logistics, recruitment fees, spices and worker representation and internal and supply chain ethical engagement.

-Tesco joined the Global Coffee Platform in 2018.
+Tesco joined the Global Coffee Platform (GCP) in 2018.
 The GCP focuses on enabling its members and partners (producers, international roasters, traders, donors, NGOs, and governments) to align and multiply their efforts and investments, collectively act on local priorities and critical issues, and scale successful sustainability initiatives across the sector.
 As the first UK retailer to join the Global Coffee Platform, Tesco embraces the exchange of good practice to create a resilient, sustainable coffee industry.
+Tesco is committed to sharing coffee purchasing details with the GCP to promote sustainable coffee sourcing practices throughout the industry.

 The Global Ghost Gear Initiative (GGGI) is the world's largest cross-sectorial alliance committed to driving solutions to the problem of lost, abandoned and otherwise discarded fishing gear (ALDFG also known as "Ghost Gear") worldwide.
 Tesco is a corporate participant in this initiative, through which they partly fund Fishing For Litter.